The B Movie Monsters Coloring Activity Book!

 that cantankerous creatures of all kinds turned up in theaters so frequently.

-The Thing was a sly nod to Frankenstein's Monster, but with an astonishing new twist - it was an alien from outer space and it was positively not friendly.
+The Thing was a totally new concept.
+Superficially similar to Frankenstein's Monster, but with an astonishing new twist - it was an alien from outer space and it was positively void of human sympathies.

-On the loose at a U.S. Air Command base, The Thing From Another World thrilled audiences with its blend of contemporary adventure and far-out horror.
+thrilling audiences with its blend of contemporary adventure and far-out horror!

 Science-Fiction-Monsters have been all the rage ever since.